East Seattle School Parcel Subdivision

 This page will be updated with further information as it becomes available.

-Share on Facebook Share on Twitter Share on Linkedin Email this link24 August, 2020
+Share on Facebook Share on Twitter Email this link24 Aug 2020

 Aug 24, 2020 - The City's consultant, EA Engineering, Science and Technology, has completed the Final Environmental Impact Statement (FEIS) for the East Seattle School demolition.
 Environmental Impact Statements are a tool for identifying and analyzing probable adverse environmental impacts, reasonable alternatives, and possible mitigation for a given action.
 An EIS does not identify or “decide” on an outcome for the underlying action (here, the demolition permit applied for by the property owner), but rather analyzes and weighs the impact of various alternative actions.
 Alternatives analyzed in this EIS include: 1) demolition of the East Seattle School building with mitigation measures; 2) retention of the building; and 3) adaptive reuse of the building.
 The Final Environmental Impact Statement also responds to public comment received during the review process.